 We are subject to market risk from changes in interest rates.
 The Company has a revolving credit facility that bears interest at LIBOR plus an applicable margin between 1.50 percent and 3.25 percent.
-As the LIBOR rates fluctuate, so too will the interest expense on amounts borrowed under the Amended and Restated Credit Agreement.
-As of December 31, 2016, there was \$142,000 of Term Notes and no revolving credit amounts outstanding under the Amended and Restated Credit Agreement.
-The Company incurred interest expense of \$5,128 for the year ended December 31, 2016 related to the Amended and Restated Credit Agreement.
-A sensitivity analysis performed on the interest expense indicated that a hypothetical 0.25% increase or decrease in our interest rate would increase or decrease interest expense on an annual basis by approximately \$368.
+As the LIBOR rates fluctuate, so too will the interest expense on amounts borrowed under the Second Amended and Restated Credit Agreement.
+Interest charged on the revolving credit facility during 2017 was approximately 3.6%.
+As of December 31, 2017, there were \$81,168 of revolving credit amounts outstanding under the Second Amended and Restated Credit Agreement.
+The Company incurred interest expense of \$4,153 for the year ended December 31, 2017 related to the Second Amended and Restated Credit Agreement.
+A hypothetical 0.25% increase or decrease in our interest rate would increase or decrease interest expense on an annual basis by approximately \$270.